-Sanjana Sekhar is an Indian-American filmmaker and regenerative communicator engaging in the intersections of nature and culture.
+Sanjana Sekhar is an Indian-American filmmaker and regenerative communicator engaging in the intersections of climate and culture.

-Her work seeks to amplify character-driven stories that heal our human relationships to each other and to our planet, with a specific interest in environmental justice, biocultural diversity, ancestral knowledge, and regeneration.
+Her work seeks to amplify character-driven stories that heal our human relationships to each other and to our planet, with a specific interest in socioecological justice, ancestral knowledge, and regeneration.

 As a director + cinematographer, Sanjana’s approach prioritizes decolonizing the lens with intimacy, dignity, and warmth.
 She creates across documentary, art film, music video, and branded content, with clients & collaborators like Girlfriend Collective, The New Yorker, Niu Raza, Getaway, and Billion Oyster Project.
-Sanjana has been featured at Tedx Climate AcrosstheAmericas, Sakhi Gender Justice Showcase in NYC, and Close to Home Environmental Art Show in Charlottesville, VA.
-She is based between LA, NYC, and Park City UT.
+Sanjana has been featured in Sage Magazine, Tedx Climate AcrosstheAmericas, Sakhi Gender Justice Showcase in NYC, and Close to Home Environmental Art Show in Charlottesville, VA.
+Outside of film, she's a Kathak dancer, an Ayurvedic Wellness Counselor, and the co-founder of Sapling Collective.
+Sanjana is based between LA and Park City UT.

 / Co-founder of Sapling Collective